 I had reached a certain age; grown the requisite over-sized waistline (I’m being kind to myself) and now sported a graying beard.
 Like tens of thousands before me sharing these similar traits, I purchased my first motorcycle.
 Go figure!
 And I have to say I’m enjoying the heck out of my weekend rides.

 Recently, I took a Sunday ride into Lancaster County, Pennsylvania which has a significant Amish population.
-Passing their meticulously maintained farms I noticed as young men busily hitched up horses and buggies to take their dates out for an afternoon ride.
+Passing their meticulously maintained farms I noticed as young men busily hitched up horse going at high speed on a straight roads and buggies to take their dates out for an afternoon ride.
 It seemed like a wonderful rite of passage as theses couples sat quietly looking forward, sharing the beauty of their surroundings and probably considering their future possibilities together.
 It actually made me reflect a bit about the good things that have occurred in my life and how simple things are often the most valuable.
 Experiences like this out in the fresh air are certainly one of the things I enjoy most about riding a motorcycle.

 And, of course as a motorcyclist dedicated to road safety, I take one or two advanced safety courses almost every year and look forward to being trained by some of the top two-wheel safety professionals in America.
 So, why I am telling you all this?

 May is Motorcycle Safety Awareness Month.
 While many drivers may be subject to the antics of certain motorcyclists, by far most of the people who ride motorcycles are just like you and me, average Joes and Janes who enjoy their hobby and are mindful and respectful of everyone’s safety on the road.
 And because we need to share the road with all types of vehicles I want to offer several techniques to help create greater awareness of the particular hazards that may be encountered when on the road with motorcyclists.